Xilinx/imagebuilder/README.md

   been specified in XEN_PASSTHROUGH_PATHS.

 - DOM0_KERNEL specifies the Dom0 kernel file to load.

+- DOM0_MEM specifies the amount of memory for Dom0 VM in MB.
+The default is 1024.
+This is only applicable when XEN_CMD is not specified.

+- DOM0_VCPUS specifies the number of VCPUs for Dom0.
+The default is 1.
+This is only applicable when XEN_CMD is not specified.

 - DOM0_CMD specifies the command line arguments for Dom0's Linux kernel.
 If "root=" isn't set, imagebuilder will try to determine it.